haiwera-silk-cd/magento-devdocs/guides/v2.1/frontend-dev-guide/themes/theme-create.md

 If the product image sizes of your theme differ from those of the parent theme, or if your theme does not inherit from any theme, add `view.xml` using the following steps:

 1. Log in to your Magento server as a user with permissions to create directories and files in the Magento installation directory.
-(Typically, this is the <a href="{{ page.baseurl }}/install-gde/prereq/apache-user.html">the Magento file system owner</a>.)
+(Typically, this is the <a href="{{ page.baseurl }}/install-gde/prereq/apache-user.html">the Magento文件系统所有者</a>.)

 1. Create the `etc` directory in your theme folder